Jimmy2027/mlebe_RepSep/README.md

-# Best Practices for Registration in Small Animal Brain Imaging
+# Improving Registration in Small Animal Brain Imaging

-These are the content files used to generate scientific communication materials for the “Best Practices for Registration in Small Animal Brain Imaging” project.
+These are the content files used to generate scientific communication materials for the “Improving Registration in Small Animal Brain Imaging” project.

 ## Compilation Instructions